LinnSilver/Project1-Farrier/README.md

 It's important to commit and push correctly.
 Read more here:
 - [How to Commit and push code from lokal file system to Github Pages.](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/pushing-changes-to-github)

-After every change in the code its important to redo the test section.
+After every change in the code, it's important to redo the test section.
 Go through:
 - HTML **W3C tools**
 - CSS  **W3C tools**
 - Lighthouse In DevTools